Physiographic Environments of New Zealand

-- An aligned MPI Sustainable Farming Fund project, Farmer Interface for Physiographic Environments, is underway to provide the physiographic maps to farmers.
-A web-based map is being co-developed with a wide range of collaborators including farmers and industry representatives: Foundation of Arable Research, Deer Industry New Zealand, Ravensdown, Ballance Agri-Nutrients, Living Water (a Fonterra and Department of Conservation partnership), Federated Farmers, Venture Southland, Environment Southland.
+- An aligned MPI Sustainable Farming Fund project, Farmer Interface for Physiographic Environments, is underway to provide physiographic maps to farmers.
+A web-based map is being co-developed with a wide range of collaborators including farmers and industry representatives: Foundation of Arable Research, Deer Industry New Zealand, Ravensdown, Ballance Agri-Nutrients, Living Water, Southland Economic Development Agency, Environment Southland.
 The key aim is to educate farmers on how contaminants (N, P, sediment and faecal microbes) leave their land so that they can make well-informed land use decisions to reduce losses.

 - Fonterra farm extension advisors are using the method to tailor their evolved Sustainable Dairying Programme (Tiaki).
 Specifically, calibrating farm extension initiatives to the physiographic setting, in order to implement the most effective and least cost steps towards minimising environmental contamination from farms.

 - A collaboration with Living Water (a Fonterra and Department of Conservation partnership) allowed the research team to apply the physiographic method to the Waituna Catchment.
 This work enabled a significant amount of method development to be undertaken and tested.
 Fonterra has now incorpoarted physiographic information into the Tiaki Farm Source model within the Waituna Catchment, in order to provide more targeted advice to its suppliers and inform farm environment plans.